 Look up and gently slide the lens down onto the white of your eye, then off onto your finger.

 Repeat the entire process for the other eye.

 That’s it.
 You’ve safely removed your contacts with this simple process!

 Other Methods of Removing Contact Lenses

-You have learnt the basics of lens removal.
-But what if your have long nails?
+You have learned the basics of lens removal.
+But what if you have long nails?

 i.
 The ceiling method